-In Drug Court, all offenders are high-risk as identified by the LSI-R and criminal history investigation.
+In Drug Court, all offenders are high-risk as identified by the Level of Service Inventory-Revised (LSI-R) assessment, and criminal history investigation.
 A GAIN assessment and psychological evaluation are conducted to determine existence and severity of addiction, other psychological factors, and recommendations for treatment and interventions.
 A case plan is developed and presented to the Drug Court team for a determination of acceptance or rejection.
 The process may take 45 to 100 days from arrest to placement in the program.